benchristelcom/benchristelcom.github.io/src/conlangs/ogtrta/index.md

 In creating OGTRTA, I had to strike a balance between a maximally-comprehensible system and a maximally-flexible one.
 As a result, OGTRTA is not right for every language.
 For example, if you want a language with very free word order, tons of noun classes, and head-marking, OGTRTA is probably not a good choice — but then again, you don't _need_ OGTRTA for a language like that, because the main problem OGTRTA solves is syntax.
 On the other hand, if you want a language with fairly fixed word order, which is either consistently head-initial or consistently head-final, OGTRTA might work well for you.

-OGTRTA comprises two parts: a syntax, and a set of glosses for about 50 morphemes.
+OGTRTA comprises two parts: a syntax, and a skeletal lexicon with about 100 morphemes.
 This document describes both parts, beginning with the syntax.

 {{toc /conlangs/ogtrta}}